 Drug screening has become the new norm in countries all around the world as a result of legalization laws and an increase in substance abuse.
 Some workplaces have mandatory pre-employment testing for their applicants, and even regular monthly testing for their employees.

 Pre-employment drug testing is very common in the United States, and the top 5 industries that require testing are government, healthcare, manufacturing, automotive, and transportation and logistics.
 Companies test for drugs like barbiturates, methamphetamines, amphetamines, opiates, methadone, oxycodone, PCP, as well as for cannabis.
 But the USA is not the only country that does this – other countries around the world are picking up on these drug screening regulations in their companies by the day.

 Depending on the type of drug you use, and the type of test you do, the window for detection and detox varies.
 Nowadays, you can even buy over-the-counter drug test kits that are FDA-approved at CVS and Walgreens.
-Depending on whether you have a mandatory drug testing at work, or you want to check your kids for drug use, today you can do that from the comfort of your own home.
+Yes, you heard that right… You can buy an at home drug test at CVS or Walgreens.
+Depending on whether you have a mandatory drug testing at work, or you want to check your kids for drug use, you can now do that from the comfort of your own home.
 Home drug testing kits are used more and more each day, and below you can find all the info you need about these test kits.

 Types of THC Drug Tests

 Different types of drug tests can determine the concentration of THC metabolites (THC-COOH) in your body.
 Because THC binds to the fat cells in the body, the detection of weed can even depend on your body mass index.
 When testing for drugs, the most commonly used tests are:

 - Mouth swab (saliva) test;

 The most common type of drug testing is urinalysis.
 This is a painless procedure that is done by taking a urine sample which is tested for the presence of illegal drugs in the body.